rangelo313/PortSwiggerAcademy/XXE Injection/XXE attacks via file upload.md

+# XXE attacks via file upload
+This lab lets users attach avatars to comments and uses the Apache Batik library to process avatar image files.

 Some applications allow users to upload files which are then processed server-side.
 Some common file formats use XML or contain XML subcomponents.
 Examples of XML-based formats are office document formats like DOCX and image formats like SVG.

 For example, an application might allow users to upload images, and process or validate these on the server after they are uploaded.
 Even if the application expects to receive a format like PNG or JPEG, the image processing library that is being used might support SVG images.
 Since the SVG format uses XML, an attacker can submit a malicious SVG image and so reach hidden attack surface for XXE vulnerabilities.

-This lab lets users attach avatars to comments and uses the Apache Batik library to process avatar image files.
+## Goal
 To solve the lab, upload an image that displays the contents of the /etc/hostname file after processing.
 Then use the "Submit solution" button to submit the value of the server hostname.

 The first thing I did is look up what this library does: